Eeko/MacOS-FIN-Spurdo-Keyboard-Layout/README.md

 A keyboard layout modified from [PetorSFZ's "Swedish SFZ" layout](https://github.com/PetorSFZ/MacOSX-Improved-Swedish-Keyboard-Layout)

+As described by PetorSFZ:

-This is my personal keyboard layout modified from 'Swedish Pro' using Ukelele.
-The main goal is to fix my annoyances with the standard layout, mostly making it more like standard Windows/Linux layouts which I find better for programming.
+"This is my personal keyboard layout modified from 'Swedish Pro' using Ukelele.
+The main goal is to fix my annoyances with the standard layout, mostly making it more like standard Windows/Linux layouts which I find better for programming."

+In addition, I made some changes to make this layout even more alike to standard Windows FIN/SWE layout.
+Notably by moving the €-symbol to where it should be.
+This was done to ensure compatibility with my custom QMK keyboard and it's shortcut layers.

 ## Installation